Aurelio M. Montemayor, M.Ed.

 Mr. Montemayor believes in the power of community engagement for leadership development and effective education.
 He was the lead developer of IDRA’s Family Leadership in Education model.
 One sustained effort of the leadership process is with ARISE Adelante, a south Texas community organization, where the first Education CAFE (formerly called Community PTA) was organized that epitomizes the IDRA family leadership process, including community-based intergenerational projects.
 The Education CAFE movement is spreading to other organizations with IDRA’s guidance and support.

-Mr. Montemayor leads IDRA’s MAS for All project supporting a team of high school students studying the state of Mexican American Studies in their area schools.
+Mr. Montemayor led IDRA’s MAS for Our Schools project supporting a team of high school students studying the state of Mexican American Studies in their area schools.
+The students’ final report, MAS for Our Schools – A Youth Participatory Action Research Project on the Status of Mexican American Studies in San Antonio, was released by IDRA in Mach 2024.
 And he helps coordinate regular gatherings in San Antonio of teachers; students; those interested in teaching ethnic studies, social justice and civil rights; families; and interested community members who support each other in expanding and deepening Mexican American Studies courses and student-led initiatives.

 He previously directed the U.S. Department of Education’s Investing in Innovation (I3) program to further develop the family leadership in education process and rigorously document and evaluate the successful practice in expansion to 20 campuses in five school districts.
 In 2017, IDRA changed the name “PTA Comunitario” to “Education CAFE,” emphasizing the diversity of communities who are engaged in impacting their public schools.
 Mr. Montemayor currently directs IDRA’s Education CAFE work that is establishing a network of community-based family and educator groups beyond Texas and in southern states, including Georgia, through IDRA’s Southern Education Equity Network.